HelTecAutomation/HeltecDocs/en/source/gateway/ht-m01/connect_to_server.md

 ![](img/connect_to_server/05.png)

-&nbsp;

-Now go back to TTN, it is runing:
+View gateway status, it is runing:

 ![](img/connect_to_server/04.png)